Development Applications

 PROJECT TIMELINE:

-All meetings will be held in a hybrid format, with the option to attend in person and virtually via TEAMs.
+All meetings will be held in a hybrid format, with the option to attend in-person or virtually via Microsoft TEAMs.

 City Council meetings will be held in City Council Chambers (140 W Pine St.) Meeting agendas and information will be posted here: https://www.ci.missoula.mt.us/1149/AgendasWebcastsMinutes